SW911/YasBR/README.md

-	url : "http://", // this is the URL where the BitCoin Faucet is located name : "",       // this is the name of button. timer : "",      // the time between Claims. iframe : "true"  // some of the faucets dont allow to be displayed in an iFrame, this is configured here };
+	url : "http://", // this is the URL where the BitCoin Faucet is located name : "",       // this is the name of button. timer : "",      // the time between Claims. iframe : "true"  // some faucets dont allow to be displayed in an iFrame, this is configured here };
+// timer is in minutes
+// iframe is "true" or "false"
 ```

 All the configured faucets will be displayed as a list of buttons.